lingtalfi/zoe/README.md

-A minimal js to work with ajax related events.
+A minimal js utility to work with ajax related events.
 It's designed to work with [ecp](https://github.com/lingtalfi/Ecp) requests.